ashvant-sunish/auction-to-action/auction-to-action/src/Documentation.md

 # 10/08/2025 - Sunday - 3:20 AM [ Update 0.0.4]

 ## Implemented User Login Functionality

 - Developed the `Login.jsx` page with:
   - Styles
   - Header & Footer

 ## File Directory Adjusted

 - Some Components , Pages and File Directory Changed

 ## UI/UX Improvements

 - Updated button styles and input fields for consistency with the custom theme
 - Improved accessibility for login forms

 # 10/08/2025 - Sunday - 5:30 AM [ Update 0.0.5 ]

 ## Implemented User Login Component

     - Created LoginComponentUser.jsx based on the design and logic of LoginComponentAdmin.jsx.
     - Added form fields for Team Name and Team Code.

 # 23/08/2025 - Saturday 3:15 PM [ Update 0.0.6 ]

 - User and admin login connection to the database completed

+# 27/08/2025 - Wednesday 12:25 AM [ Update 0.0.7 ]

+## Major Design Overhaul for Authentication Pages

+- Implemented a complete visual redesign of the **User** and **Admin** login pages to create a more modern and immersive user experience.

+---

+## New Two-Column Layout

+- **Login.jsx** and **Admin.Login.jsx** were refactored to use a two-column layout.
+- **Left column**: Dedicated branding panel with event title, tagline, and illustration.
+- **Right column**: Focused on the login form.

+---

+## Enhanced Background and Styling

+- Replaced the simple background with a **multi-layered CSS gradient** and **pseudo-elements** for depth.
+- Login form cards (**LoginComponent.User** and **LoginComponent.Admin**) updated with a **glassmorphism effect**, including `backdrop-filter` blur.

+---

+## Theme and Typography Update

+- Primary font updated to **Inter** for a cleaner, modern look.
+- Updates applied in both `theme.js` and `index.html`.

+---

+## UX and Component Refinements

+- Removed the **"Sign up"** link from the user login component for a streamlined UI.
+- Disabled hover effect on the **password visibility (eye) icon** for cleaner interactions.